Dialect continuum: Indo-Aryan languages

-Many of the Indo-Aryan languages of the Indian subcontinent form a dialect continuum.
+Most of the Indo-Aryan languages of the Indian subcontinent form a dialect continuum.
 What is called Hindi in India is frequently Standard Hindi, the Sanskritized register of the colloquial Hindustani spoken in the Delhi area, contrasted with the register Urdu.
-However, the term Hindi is also used for the different dialects from Bihar to Rajasthan and, more widely, some of the Eastern and Northern dialects are sometimes grouped under Hindi.
 The Indo-Aryan Prakrits also gave rise to languages like Gujarati, Assamese, Maithili, Bengali, Odia, Nepali, Marathi, Konkani and Punjabi.
+Much of these languages, including Punjabi and Bengali, have their own dialect continuums.